mystist/mystist.github.com/liber.md

 ---
 layout: template
 title: I'm Liber
-text: Show Me Something Interesting. ( Last refresh at 2014-03-03 14:36 )
+text: Show Me Something Interesting. ( Last refresh at 2014-04-09 10:53 )
 ---

 Hi there, My name is `Gong Junlei`, from China.
 Working for `DJHealthUnion` at present.

 ### Tags:
+A deep Front-End developer and a fresh Full-Stack developer.
 `Javascript` Web Developer Who loves create `SPA`.
 `Backbone` guru.
 Master in `jQuery`.
 Using `Bootstrap`, `requirejs`.
 Using `Ruby`.
 (Just because Yukihiro is a Christian)
-Like sing with `Sinatra`, love `git`.
+Like singing with `Sinatra`, love `git`.
 A `Puritan`.

 ### Basic Info: